mapsteps/ultimate-dashboard/readme.txt

 Create a Custom Dashboard and give the WordPress admin area a more meaningful use.

 == Description ==
-[Ultimate Dashboard](https://ultimatedashboard.io/) allows you to create a custom WordPress dashboard for you and your clients.
+[Ultimate Dashboard](https://ultimatedashboard.io/) allows you to create a **custom WordPress dashboard** for you and your clients.

-Replace the default WordPress dashboard widgets with your own and send your clients to the key areas of their websiten
+Replace the default WordPress dashboard widgets with your own and give the WordPress dashboard a more meaningful use.

 Ultimate Dashboard is a clean & lightweight plugin that was made to optimize the user experience for clients in the WordPress admin.